• Skip to primary navigation

 • Sports

 Can You Play Tennis with an Inguinal Hernia?
-The Answer May surprise you
+An Overview

 Can You Play Tennis with an Inguinal Hernia?
-The Answer May surprise you
+An Overview

 We’ll also discuss the surgery that is typically required to repair it, as well as the symptoms that may suggest that you have the hernia.
 By the end of this article, you should be able to make a more informed decision about whether or not to have surgery for your hernia.